 The tech skills gap is the disconnect between fast-changing technology needs and the workforce's current capabilities.
 As emerging technologies evolve, many organizations struggle to find talent with the right skills.
 This shortfall drives up costs, slows innovation, and puts strain on existing teams.
 Closing the gap requires a focused approach to upskilling, career development, and smarter talent strategies.

-What is the tech skills gap?
+What is the Tech Skills Gap?

 The Impact of Tech Skills Gap on Organization